3DXSTAT™ ESD-Safe Polycarbonate (PC) Filament

 Our unique ESD-Safe Polycarbonate (PC) is ideal for ESD applications where improved thermal, mechanical, and dimensional stability is needed.

 3DXSTAT™ ESD PC is an advanced ESD-Safe compound designed for use in critical applications that require electrostatic discharge (ESD) protection and a high level of cleanliness.
-Manufactured with consistency in mind - 3DXTech starts with premium polycarbonate resin and then compounded according to a proprietary formulation of multi-wall carbon nanotubes and process / dispersion modifiers - giving you a filament with excellent printing characteristics and consistent ESD properties.
+Manufactured with consistency in mind - 3DXTech starts with premium polycarbonate resin and then compounded according to a proprietary formulation of carbon additives and process / dispersion modifiers - giving you a filament with excellent printing characteristics and consistent ESD properties.

 Benefits of Polycarbonate include: